itsbigspark/bigspark-challenge-aws/README.md

 ### AWS Exercises

+#### Objective
+We want you to demonstrate your skills working in the AWS environment.

-Note: It's recommended you'll use IaC technologies to solve the exercises (e.g. Terraform).<br>
+Note: You'll use IaC technologies to solve the exercises (e.g. Terraform).<br>
-Note 2: Some of the exercises cost money and can't be performed using the free tier/resources
+Note 2: Some of the exercises may incur cost and can't be performed using the free tier/resources

+#### Outputs

+1. Working solutions for each of the nominated exercises
+2. Terraform IAC code for each solution
+3. Architectural diagrams for of the nominated exercises.
+Example/Guidance here: https://aws.amazon.com/architecture/icons/

 #### AWS - IAM